 - Employee Who Dies

-The employee's maximum QPP contribution for the year must be reduced if:
+The employee's maximum QPP contribution for the year can be reduced if:

 - the employee turns 18 in the year;

-- the employee receives a disability pension under the QPP or the CPP; or
+- the employee receives a disability pension under the QPP in the year; or

 - the employee dies in the year.